 I know I sound like a broken record.
 It just seems like it is always one step forward and two steps back around here.
 My PM Bashir is now gone having moved on to bigger and better things.
 I’m right behind him as my time living here is rapidly coming to an end.
 The people of Zaranj have already been forgotten and are now on their own.

 It doesn’t have to be this way and probably will never be this way again because we can’t afford to spend 2 billion dollars per week (according to last nights 60 minutes segment) to field an army of fobbits.
 We have no business foisting a “watershed master plan” on the Afghans – it’s their country, their river, and their breadbasket and when allowed to do so they will build things back to the way they were.
 It may not be optimal, there may be inefficiencies in the system that a PhD hydrologist could fix (if she had freedom of movement and actually spent time on the river) but who cares?
-It would be an Afghan system built by Afghans for Afghans and to be honest I have no idea why we think we should be bringing all these “subject matter experts” over here in the first place.
+What is going to remain when we leave is an Afghan system, built by and for Afghans and to be honest, I have no idea why we think we should be bringing all these “subject matter experts” over here in the first place.
 Who are we to dictate to them how to manage their own natural resources?
-We should send all the hydrologists back to aid in a gigantic shovel ready American program I’d like to see started called “Get all our oil from Alaska, California and the Western States Project”.
+We should send all the hydrologists back to America to aid in a gigantic shovel ready program I’d like to see started called “Get all our oil from Alaska and the Western States Project”.
 There is where we should be spending 2 billion a week and we’d even see a return on our investment.
 How strange would that be?